mprallison/minimal_image_deploy/README.md

 Can also do continuous deployment via a github repo and github action.

-In a real project .env, secrets etc., should be added to .gitignore!
+In a real project, .env, secrets etc., should be added to .gitignore!